Prowlarr/Indexers/README.md

     - TraktID
     - CategoryDescr
 - V5 Indexers
-  - Prowlarr Cardigann v5 includds several changes such as
+  - Prowlarr Cardigann v5 includes several changes such as
     - Allow JSON Filters
+- V6 Indexers
+  - Prowlarr Cardigann v6 includes several changes such as
+    - `doubanid` support
+    - `tmdbid` TV Search Support

 ## Depreciated Versions

-- V1 Indexers
+### V1 Indexers

 - Prowlarr Cardigann v1 are base level standard YML
 - No new indexers are to be added to v1 as of 2021-10-13
 - No new updates backported to v1 as of 2021-10-17

-- V2 Indexers
+### V2 Indexers

 - Prowlarr Cardigann v2 include several changes such as
   - Regex removal for Size parsing
   - Multiple Download Selectors
   - Optional Selectors
   - Testlink Torrents
   - InfoHash links
   - AllowRawSearch property in caps
 - No new indexers are to be added to v2 as of 2022-04-18
 - No new updates backported to v2 as of 2022-04-18